 The non-biomass renewable energy grows strongly in the Advanced Energy [R]evolution scenario.
-Until 2020 this offsets declines in bioenergy, so job levels are very close to the Reference scenario.
-Non-biomass renewable energy continues to grow strongly until 2030, when it is 35% above 2015 numbers.
+Until 2020 this offsets declines in bioenergy, so job levels at are very close to the Reference scenario.
+Non-biomass renewable energy continues to grow strongly until , when to 48% above 2015.
 Renewable energy accounts for 98% of energy sector jobs by 2030.